-The resistors are ¼ Watt metal type.
+The resistors should be ¼ Watt metal type.
 You can either use a multimeter or the color bands to obtain their values.
-Resistors don’t have polarity; you can assemble them in any direction.
+Resistors do not have polarity, you can place them in any direction.

-The polyester capacitors have three numbers, read as picofarads (pF), the first two are the 1st and 2nd digits and the third is the multiplier code.
-This type of capacitors doesn’t have polarity; you can assemble them in any direction.
+The polyester capacitors have their value marked with three numbers.
+Read as picofarads (pF), the first two are the 1st and 2nd digits and the third is the multiplier code.
+These capacitors do not have polarity, you can place them in any direction.

-The ceramic capacitors have three numbers, read as picofarads (pF), the first two are the 1st and 2nd digits and the third is the multiplier code.
-This type of capacitors doesn’t have polarity; you can assemble them in any direction.
+The ceramic capacitors have their value marked with three numbers.
+Read as picofarads (pF), the first two are the 1st and 2nd digits and the third is the multiplier code.
+These capacitors do not have polarity, you can assemble them in any direction.

-Transistors are three terminals components and their model and name are printed on them.
-To indicate the correct assembling position one side of the transistor is flat and the other one is round, in the same way, the PCB is marked with round and flat side.
+Transistors are three terminals components and their model is printed on them.
+To indicate the correct orientation, one side of the transistor is flat and the other one is round.